 - i.
 Heading The name of the insurer and other particulars regarding the issuing office- the name of the policy etc. - ii.
-Preamble This contains relevant information regarding the subject matter of insurance, the locations, identity, value, and period of insurance required etc. - iii.
-Signature The signature of an authorized official empower to accept the offer of the proposer and issue a policy. - iv.
+Preamble This contains relevant information regarding the subject matter of insurance, the locations, identity, value, and period of insurance required etc. The policy also contains the signature of an authorized official, who is empowered to accept the offer of the proposer and issue a policy. - iii.
+Schedule This contains the details of the risk insured in a tabular form with regards to the value of the risk, sum insured coverage required, location of the risk etc. - iv.
 Operative or insuring clause- States the peril(s) which are to be insured against.
+The perils requested for cover are only to be covered.